DavidWells/davidwells.io-v1/content/blog/2016-05-06-react-prop-type-best-practices.md

 AKA **PropTypes conventions**.

-These conventions have served me well and I hope they help you.
+These conventions have served me well, and I hope they help you.

 1. Keep things minimal
 2. Mirror DOM where possible